 Factors that Can Influence What PIs Earn

-Not all PIs can and do charge the same hourly/assignment fee, just as not all salaried PIs are paid the same.
-In the field of private investigations, experience and formal investigative training is everything.
-Investigators with extensive backgrounds in investigations and law enforcement, and those with formal college degrees in areas like criminal justice often command higher pay.
+Not all PIs charge the same rates, just as not all salaried investigators are paid the same.
+In this field, experience and formal investigative training carry real weight.
+Investigators with extensive law enforcement backgrounds and those with degrees in criminal justice consistently command higher pay, both as employees and as independent practitioners.

-Private investigations is largely the domain of retired and former police officers, detectives, criminal investigators, and military personnel.
-And with their extensive experience in the field and deep understanding of the legal process, private investigations is a natural fit for these professionals.
+Private investigations are largely the domain of retired and former police officers, detectives, criminal investigators, and military personnel.
+Their deep understanding of the legal process and fieldwork makes PI work a natural fit, and that background translates directly into higher earning potential from day one.

 - Criminal investigation